Harley Quinn: Cultural impact

-Harley Quinn has become one of DC Comics' most popular characters.
+Harley Quinn has become one of DC Comics's most popular characters.
 The 2016 relaunch of her comic shipped more copies than any other DC Rebirth title and was one of the best-selling comics of the year.
 DC Comics Publisher Jim Lee refers to Harley Quinn as the fourth pillar in their publishing line, behind Superman, Batman, and Wonder Woman.
 Harley Quinn currently stars in four separate ongoing series — three eponymous titles and Suicide Squad.
-Only Batman and Superman have comparable numbers of monthly appearances, making Harley DC Comics' most prominent and profitable female character.
-Kevin Kiniry, vice-president of DC Collectibles, says Harley Quinn is always a top-seller and she "can go toe-to-toe with Batman and the Joker as one of the most fan-requested and sought-after characters."
+Only Batman and Superman have comparable numbers of monthly appearances, making Harley Quinn the most prominent and profitable female character.
+Kevin Kiniry, vice-president of DC Collectibles, says Harley Quinn is always a top-seller and she "can go toe-to-toe with Batman and the Joker as one of the most fan-requested and sought-after characters".
 In 2016, Harley Quinn's Halloween costume ranked as the most popular costume in both the United States and the United Kingdom and it remains a popular subject for cosplay.
 To celebrate the character, DC Comics declared the month of February to be Harley Quinn Month and published 22 Harley Quinn variant covers across their line of comic books.
 IGN's 2009 list of the Top 100 Comic Book Villains of All Time ranked Harley Quinn as #45.
 She was ranked 16th in Comics Buyer's Guide's 2011 "100 Sexiest Women in Comics" list.
-Joker voice actor Mark Hamill attributes the success of Harley Quinn to Arleen Sorkin's performance.
-On Twitter, he stated: "In the script she was just an unnamed Joker "hench-wench" w/ no discernible personality.
-When Arleen began reading her lines in that unforgettable voice so poignant & full of heart I nearly fell off my chair!
-She brought SO much more than was on the page & a legend was born."
+Joker voice actor Mark Hamill attributes the success of Harley Quinn to Sorkin's performance in Batman: The Animated Series.
+On Twitter, he stated: "In the script she was just an unnamed Joker "hench-wench" [with] no discernible personality.
+When [Sorkin] began reading her lines in that unforgettable voice so poignant [and] full of heart I nearly fell off my chair!
+She brought SO much more than was on the page [and] a legend was born".

-Collected editions

-This section lists the collected editions, from trade paperbacks to omnibus editions, of various comics in which Harley Quinn is mainly featured.